jtangney/gke-federated-learning/testing/README.md

 ### Verify success
 #### Deploy a test pod to the tenant namespace
 - deploy a test pod to the tenant namespace.
 They get an Istio sidecar injected
-`k apply -f ./testing/test.yaml -n fedlearn`
+`kubectl apply -f ./testing/test.yaml -n fedlearn`

 - Verify the pod does have an istio-proxy sidecar container
 `kubectl -n fedlearn get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`